aknot242/f5xc-lab-mcn-practical/labapp/app/markdown/welcome.md

 <div href="/" class="d-flex align-items-center pb-3 mb-3 link-dark text-decoration-none border-bottom"></div>

 This lab is a <strong>practical</strong> training activity.
-Each exercise will ask you to <strong>configure</strong> F5 Distributed Cloud ("XC") objects to reinforce core XC Multi-Cloud Networking ("MCN") concepts.
+Each exercise will ask you to <strong>configure</strong> F5 Distributed Cloud ("XC") objects to reinforce core XC Multi-Cloud Networking ("MCN") App Connect concepts.
 Once configured, you will <strong>test</strong> the configuration using this web application.

 <div style="height:25px"></div>